Railroad Whistleblower / FRSA

 The window for filing a FRSA complaint with OSHA's Whistleblower Protection Directorate is only 180 days.
 That means railroad workers only have 180 days to file from the date the worker knew or should have known the railroad decided to take an adverse action against them.

-If you believe a railroad has retaliated against you for reporting an injury, reporting an unsafe condition, or for following the treatment plan of your doctor ("protected activities"), call as soon as possible so we can determine if you have a FRSA claim and if so how best to protect your rights.
+If you believe a railroad has retaliated against you for reporting an injury, reporting an unsafe condition, or for following the treatment plan of your doctor ("protected activities"), contact us as soon as possible so we can determine if you have a FRSA claim and if so how best to protect your rights.

 Railroad Claims Categories